Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Burpengary East had a lower than average national income level according to ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Burpengary East had a lower income level than average nationally based on latest ATO data aggregated by AreaSearch for financial year ending June 2023.
 The median income among taxpayers was $49,281 and the average income stood at $56,267.
-These figures compared to Greater Brisbane's median of $58,236 and average of $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Burpengary East would be approximately $54,165 (median) and $61,843 (average) as of September 2025.
-According to Census 2021 income data, household, family and personal incomes in Burpengary East ranked modestly, between the 42nd and 54th percentiles.
-The earnings profile showed that the largest segment comprised 32.7% earning $1,500 - $2,999 weekly (4,175 residents), mirroring the region where 33.3% occupied this bracket.
+In comparison, Greater Brisbane's figures were $58,236 and $72,799 respectively.
+By September 2025, based on Wage Price Index growth of 9.91%, estimated incomes would be approximately $54,165 (median) and $61,843 (average).
+According to Census 2021 income data, household, family, and personal incomes in Burpengary East ranked modestly, between the 42nd and 54th percentiles.
+The earnings profile showed that the largest segment comprised 32.7% earning $1,500 - $2,999 weekly (4,216 residents), similar to the regional figure of 33.3%.
 High housing costs consumed 15.5% of income, but strong earnings placed disposable income at the 55th percentile.
 The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income